hrntsm/Tunny-docs/docs/optimize-window/how-to-select-sampler.md

 ---
 description: |
-  In this chapter of the Fresh documentation, you'll be introduced to the framework.
-Create a new project, run it locally, edit and create pages, fetch data, handle user interactions, and deploy it.
+  In this chapter, you will be introduced to the use of Tunny's Optimization window.
+  You'll learn how to run optimize, show result plot, and get result data into grasshopper.
 ---

+# Guidelines for Selecting a Optimization Algorithm Settings

+Much of the content is sourced from the official documentation of Optuna, the optimization library used by Tunny.

 ## Flow Chart